 Brigham Young University has had a president since Brigham Young Academy was changed to Brigham Young University in 1903.
 While the school was still called Brigham Young Academy the head officer was titled principal.

-The Board of Trustees delegates to the University President the responsibility to conduct the operations of the institution and administer the policies enacted by the board.
+The Board of Trustees delegates to the University President the responsibility to conduct the operations of the institution and administer the policies enacted by the board as chief executive officer and general manager of the University.
 Since 1996, the President of the university has also been a General Authority of the Church.

 Benjamin Cluff, Jr. was born in Provo, Utah on February 7, 1958 to Benjamin Cluff and Mary Ellen Foster.
 In 1877, Cluff enrolled in Brigham Young Academy and began working as a janitor to pay for his tuition.
 However, soon after he received a call to serve a mission to the Sandwich Islands.
 Returning to Utah in 1882, Cluff was offered a teaching job as an instructor of mathematics at Brigham Young Academy by Karl G. Maeser.
 In 1886, he attended the University of Michigan and received his Bachelor of Science in 1890.
 Upon his return to Utah, he became the assistant principal of the Brigham Young Academy.